FirebirdSQL/NETProvider/DataDesignerExtensibility/ReadMe.txt

 3. Import registry file.
 ------------------------
 There's a couple of *.reg files in installation.
-There are files files for 32bit and for 64bit system, so select appropriate version for your system.
-There are also files with "Less" suffix and without it.
-The file with "Less" suffix is for systems without Visual Studio SDK (it's *not* the .NET FW SDK!) and it's probably the best choice for a lot of developers.
-The file without suffix can be used for Visual Studio with VS SDK installed.
-The registry file need be modified to set the correct paths.
-To do this, substitute %Path% in the file with path for the DDEX files (remember to backslash the backslash character).
+There are files for 32bit and for 64bit system, so select appropriate version for your system.
+There are also files in "withSDK" directory.
+These can be used for Visual Studio with VS SDK installed.
+The files not in this directory are for systems without Visual Studio SDK (it's *not* the .NET FW SDK!) and it's probably the best choice for a lot of developers.
+The selected registry file needs be modified to set the correct paths.
+To do this, substitute %Path% in the file with path for the DDEX files where you copyied them in step 0 (remember to backslash the backslash character).

 IMPORTANT: The DDEX provider didn't work with Express editions of Visual Studio.